Complex PTSD (CPTSD) Symptoms, Causes, Risk Factors, Diagnosis & Treatment Options.

-- Reliving the traumatic experience: This can include having nightmares or flashbacks.
+- Reliving the traumatic experience: This may involve experiencing flashbacks or nightmares.

 Symptoms of CPTSD

-- Difficulty with relationships: You might find yourself avoiding relationships with other people out of mistrust or a feeling of not knowing how to interact with others.
+- Difficulty with relationships: You might find yourself avoiding relationships with others out of mistrust or not knowing how to interact with others.
 On the other hand, some might seek relationships with people who harm them because it feels familiar.

 - Loss of systems of meanings: Systems of meaning refer to your religion or beliefs about the world.
-For example, you might lose faith in some long-held beliefs you had or develop a strong sense of despair or hopelessness about the world.
+For example, you might lose faith in your long-held beliefs or develop a strong sense of despair or hopelessness about the world.

 - Lack of emotional regulation: Refers to having uncontrollable feelings, such as explosive anger or ongoing sadness.

 - Distorted perception of the abuser: This includes becoming preoccupied with the relationship between you and your abuser.
-It can also have a preoccupation with revenge or giving your abuser complete power over your life.
+It can also preoccupy with revenge or give your abuser complete power over your life.

 - Changes in consciousness: It can include forgetting the traumatic event or feeling detached from your emotions or body, also called dissociation.